Always a Snare

 MATTHEW 6:2_Therefore when thou doest thine alms, do not sound a trumpet before thee, as the hypocrites do in the synagogues and in the streets, that they may have glory of men.
 Verily I say unto you, they have their reward.

-In this verse alms could be translated as charity.
+In this verse alms can be translated as charity.
 Whether this is an act of charity, or a financial gift of charity, the meaning is the same.

 PRAYER